bahrus/xtal-sip/README.md

 Most every web application can be recursively broken down into logical regions, building blocks which are assembled together to form the whole site.

-xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- elements that can extend the HTML vocubulary, elements that could be incorporated into the browser, even -- forms a great fundamental "unit" to build on.
+xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- elements that can extend the HTML vocabulary, elements that could be incorporated into the browser, even -- forms a great fundamental "unit" to build on.

 But as one zooms out from the micro to the macro, the nature of the components changes in significant ways.